ceylanikoc/blog-app-React.js/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can Run:

 ### `npm start`